GregJackalis/Share_Screen_Application/Documentation.md

 ### uninstall_libraries.py
 -----------------------------------------------------------------------------------------------------
 This script is used explicitly from windows user in order to uninstall the libraries that were installed locally.
 This script was made due to issues I faced when testing my application on a windows machine.
 The usage of a virtual environment wasn't working so the best solution is to just install the libraries and run the scripts locally on the computer.
-Once the user is done with the application, they can use this script that will automatically clean up their machine from the application's library.
+Once the user is done with the application, they can use this script that will automatically clean up their machine from the application's library.<br><br><br>

 ### venv-setup-mac.sh && venv-setup-windows.bat
 -----------------------------------------------------------------------------------------------------